jundalisay/sp/content/en/research/sarkar/katha/chapter-06.md

 remember God from time to time.
 He said that he disapproved of total dedication to God.

+Almost unwillingly I said:

+{{< r a="Nagina" >}}
-Almost unwillingly I said, “Sir, after hearing our talk you are thinking in your mind to seek an opportunity to ask me to take you to the person where I learnt my sadhana, but just outwardly you are supporting the pandit's statement”.
+Sir, after hearing our talk you are thinking in your mind to seek an opportunity to ask me to take you to the person where I learnt my sadhana, but just outwardly you are supporting the pandit's statement
+{{< /r >}}

-Everyone laughed heartily at this remark of mine.
+Everyone laughed at my remark.
 All were about to leave now and I also left after this remark.
 The next day everyone had to come back to the office.

 I spent the night with Shri Chandranathji who was responsible for taking me to Baba for initiation.
 The train next morning was to leave very early and I missed it.

 After breakfast, I rang up Shjri Asthanaji and informed him about my missing the train and the consequent inability to reach my office.
 I requested him either to sanction me a day's leave or to give me some office work for the day, so that I may utilize my time.